patrik-martinko/addon-ai-plus/readme.md

 ## Features

-- Ability to automatically fill in the query from the URL parameter named 'q'
+- Ability to automatically fill in and send the query from the URL parameter named 'q'
 - Ability to hide (and show) the recent activity sidebar
 - Ability to center the chat
 - Ability to hide the rewards icon